 War of the Austrian Succession – Battle of Dettingen

-George personally led British troops into battle, the last monarch to do so.
+King George II personally led British troops into battle, the last monarch to do so.
 The battle was won by the Alliance of Britain, Hanover and Austria.

 1743 (2nd July)